atanasgiliev/atanasgiliev.github.io/content/posts/post11.md

 Anyway, here are two haiku I wrote a few months ago and kind of forgot existed:

 Drowning of the hare.
-Turtles are faster in water,
+Turtles are swift in water,
 Much denser than air.

 Many Agathas;